Estacio7u7/ROS-Classes/README.md

-ROS_Course
+ROS Cathedra
 =============================

 This is the 9th semester class, ROS, took in 2021-1.
-This are notes taken in class.
+This are notes taken in first court project exercise.

 RBX1 Robot
 ============================